Linja82/DME-Layered-Light-Box/README.md

-# DME-Layered-Light-Box
+# Graphical LED Matrix Editor
+App that allows you to customize individual pixel colours for an LED matrix in a graphical format.
-The code for the DME Layered Light Box.
+The generated code is designed for an ESP8266 module with the LED strip connected to pin D7.

 ## Authors: